top of page

 Even if you plan to work with one contractor, getting 3–4 quotes helps you understand the fair market price for your project.
 Be sure to compare apples to apples: the same materials, scope of work, and timeline.

-At Elliam Contracting, we provide detailed, transparent estimates for full-home renovations, additions, and secondary suites, so you know exactly where your money is going.
+At Elliam Contracting, we provide detailed, transparent estimates for full-home renovations, additions, and secondary suites.
+This way, you know exactly where your money is going.

 4. Choose Cost-Effective Materials Wisely